 Nebraska Methodist College offers different degree programs in respiratory therapy to fit your current level of education and/or certification.
 We've illustrated the most common situations below as a guide.
 For information specific to your situation, please contact one of our admissions coordinators.

 Nebraska Methodist College (NMC) is fully accredited by the Higher Learning Commission.
-NMC is applying for accreditation of the Bachelor of Science in Respiratory Therapy (BSRT) degree advancement program from the Commission on Accreditation for Respiratory Care (CoARC), www.coarc.com, and was granted Approval of Intent #510010 by CoARC, effective Nov.
-9, 2018.
+The Bachelor of Science in Respiratory Therapy (BSRT) degree advancement program #510010 holds Provisional Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com).